 Equipment

-You will need an oven tray, mixing bowl and whisk for this beetroot carpaccio recipe.
+You will need an oven tray, mixing bowl, and electric hand whisk or food processor for this beetroot carpaccio recipe.

 Storage